nestdotland/roadmap/README.md

 > Then why Vercel at all?
 Why not run it on our own server?

 Because with a great server comes great maintenance requirements 😛.
-I we choose to use a custom server we would have to:
+If we choose to use a custom server we would have to:

 - Set up and maintain SSL
-- Setup autodeploys for all the branches and create a commpanion GitHub bot for it
+- Setup auto-deployment for all the branches and create a companion GitHub bot for it
 - Configure CDNs to properly cache requests
 - Set up load balancers and other (D)DOS protection
 - Deal with extra bandwidth costs in case of increased usage
 - And all of the above while paying for each of them in money and man-power

 The whole point of serverless is the is no dedicated server.
-It's a cluster of many servers that run your code on demand and scrap everything after that.
+It's a cluster of many servers that run your code on-demand and scrap everything after that.
 Using Vercel save us from all of that headache and more.

 Moreover, if you use Next.js, Vercel automatically pushes certain security patches. ref: [GHSA-X56P-C8CG-Q435](https://github.com/advisories/GHSA-x56p-c8cg-q435)